OuchKick/EmployeeTracker/README.md

 ## Installation
-    To install dependencies run the following in the terminal while in the package.json: npm i
+    To install dependencies run the following in the terminal while in the package.json file: npm i